 As you can see in the table, women should consume about 8-13mg of zinc daily.
 You better concern about your daily zinc intake during pregnancy and lactation, as the demands on zinc are slightly bigger.
 Always consult your doctor.

 Men have bigger demands on zinc, partly because of the amount of zinc lost in semen (about 2.5 per ejaculation) and high demands on zinc in the male reproduction system.
 They should consume at least 11mg of zinc daily.

 |14–18 years||11 mg|

 What’s the maximum zinc daily intake?

-The maximum zinc intake is shown in the below table per age group.
+The daily maximum zinc intake is shown in the below table per age group.
 Long-term intakes above the upper level of daily intake can increase the risk of adverse health effects (2).
 These upper levels do not apply to patients who receive zinc for medical treatment.
 The patient’s physicians should monitor for adverse health effects.

 Tolerable Upper Intake Levels for Zinc: